Skip to main content

 When You Read Both Sides of a Space Romance, Nothing Stays Simple

 It is earlier than all of that.
-It is the scene where you are inside his head and you can feel him rearranging his entire day around a woman who has not looked at him once without narrowing her eyes.
+The scene where you are inside his head, feeling him rearrange his entire day around a woman who has not looked at him once without narrowing her eyes.

 You are two chapters in and already in trouble.

 This is what dual POV does when it is done right.
-It does not just show you two sides of the same story.
+It doesn't just show you two sides of the same story.

 It shows you two people lying to themselves at the same time, and it lets you hold both lies in your hands and feel the weight of them.